sbchou/cook-nooks/README.txt

 Created because I wanted an easier and more aesthetically appealing way to store my collection of favorite recipes on the internet than a Google Doc.
 Existing options seemed to be more focused on sharing recipes and social networking, whereas I needed a personal journal, to share (or not to share!) at my own disposal.
 Cook-Nooks can be accessed directly via its URL and its super-simple recipe posting makes it easier on smartphones.

-In short: a recipe box Hemingway would approve of.
+In short: a recipe box Hemingway would approve of!

 WARNING:
 Cook-Nooks is still evolving, so use with caution!
 Currently, there is no delete recipe feature.